-Age
+WARNING: Age

-Tires degrade over time, even when they are not being used.
-It is recommended that tires generally be replaced after 6 years of normal service.
-Heat caused by hot climates or frequent high loading conditions can accelerate the aging process.
-You should replace the spare tire when you replace the other road tires due to the aging of the spare tire.
+Tires degrade over time depending on many factors such as weather, storage conditions, and conditions of use (load, speed, inflation pressure, etc.) the tires experience throughout their lives.
+In general, tires should be replaced after six years regardless of tread wear.
+However, heat caused by hot climates or frequent high loading conditions can accelerate the aging process and may require tires to be replaced more frequently.

+You should replace your spare tire when you replace the road tires or after six years due to aging even if it has not been used.